Digitizing With Dimension

 2.Use stitch types and angles to show characteristics of ‘real’ structures.

 Satin stitches perfectly depict roughly cylindrical objects like arms, fingers, the bridge of a nose, tree branches, or pipes.
-The sheen along the stitches makes for realistic highlights in the center and shadows at the edges of objects.
+The sheen along the stitches makes for realistic highlights in the centre and shadows at the edges of objects.
 Satins are useful for any small element needing a great deal of shine, like individual feathers in a bird’s wings.
 Automatically split or layered satin stitches can do the same job for wider elements as well.
 In the heraldic lion below, the out-of-focus view lets us concentrate on the light and shadow created by the satin stitches.
 All of the gold in the lion and crest is a single color, but the split, satin stitched elements provide highlights and shadows that give the lion depth and character.

 Though I might have unintentionally demonized them earlier, fill stitches are often best to express large, flat expanses, like doors and walls or body panels on a vehicle.
 Even so you can ‘carve’ and layer them as discussed in the first technique, breaking expanses into several elements with different stitch angles to increase the play of light and thus the sense of dimension.
 The stitch angles on the hood of a car should be a shallower angle than the fenders, braking on the line where the angle alters between the two on the real vehicle, making the light follow the structures as it moves across the piece.
 Some software packages can create fills made of curved lines of stitching- these curves can reflect concave or convex curvature of ‘real’ surfaces.
 Roughness can even be created by setting the stitches in a fill to a random length; this is an easy way to give a surface a ‘natural’ feel.
 In the detail below from my oft-referenced carousel horse design, you can see how I broke the horse’s head and neck into several planes, giving each a differently curved and angled fill to hint at the volume of the subject.